chadgsmith/Python-Learning/README.md

 	Red "M" means file has been modified in remote repo

-	Green "M" meanes file is in sync with rep
+	Green "M" means file is in sync with rep

 4) git add *filename1* *filename2* *filenameN*